Venezuelan refugee crisis: Migrant numbers

-According to Iván de la Vega, the number of Venezuelans living abroad increased by over 2,000 percent from the mid-1990s to 2013 (from 50,000 to 1,200,000).
 The median emigrant age is 32.
 The percentage of Venezuelans who said that they had family abroad increased from 10 percent in 2004 to nearly 30 percent in 2014.
 In 2014, about 10 percent said that they were presently preparing to emigrate.
 According to the UN High Commissioner for Refugees, "[b]etween 2003 and 2004, the number of (Venezuelan) refugees doubled from 598 to 1,256, and between 2004 and 2009, the number of Venezuelan refugees was five-fold higher, up to 6,221.
 By that date, there is also a log of 1,580 Venezuelan applicants for refuge."

-A late-2017 survey by Consultores 21 found that over four million Venezuelans had left the country due to the Bolivarian Revolution, and 51 percent of young adults said that they wanted to emigrate.
+A late-2017 survey by Consultores 21 found that over four million Venezuelans had left the country due to the Bolivarian Revolution, and 51 percent of young adults, mostly professionals said that they wanted to emigrate.
 In 2018, it was estimated that over one million Venezuelans had plans to emigrate.
 Emigrants primarily consist of professionals between 18 and 35.

+According to the 2024 annual report by the Organisation for Economic Co-operation and Development (OECD), Venezuela recorded approximately 245,000 asylum applications worldwide, the highest number of any country that year.
+The report noted that political and economic instability in several Latin American countries, including Venezuela, continued to drive migration flows.
+Some analysts and regional governments argue that U.S. economic sanctions have contributed to financial pressures in Venezuela, thereby accelerating migration.

 Characteristics of migrants

-The characteristics of migrants are important to understand because these drive and affect vulnerabilities and migration patterns.
+The characteristics of migrants drive and affect vulnerabilities and migration patterns.
 According to an IOM survey of Venezuelan migrants in Brazil, Colombia, and Peru from 2018, respondents in Brazil were of average age 32, respondents in Colombia and Peru were of average age 30, males were 58% of the surveyed population, 5% of women surveyed in Colombia were pregnant, 3% in Brazil, and 1% in Peru, 31% percent of respondents Brazil and 39% of respondents in Colombia reported being without any regular migration status, and 41% of the respondents in Brazil were traveling alone, 37% in Colombia and 31% in Peru.
 In a 2019 vulnerability study for migrants to Central America and the Caribbean, IOM found that 4% of respondents in the study were pregnant women, 32% of females said that they were affected by discrimination and 5% of these women were pregnant, 58% of females reported lack of healthcare access and 57% of males did, and 65% of respondents travel alone vs 35% travel in a group.